benchase1/roads/readme.txt

 Exception to the above: Texas Spur and Loop Routes are added, and will be in the Texas file with names like "spur1" or "loop1".
 Other Texas routes added would be Farm / Ranch to Market ("farm1", ranch not used), Park ("park"), Recreation ("rec"), and Ranch Road 1 ("ranch1").

-UPDATES:
-Starting 7 June 2020, the database will be updated daily with new routes added.

 CONTACT:
 With any questions or comments, please email me at hello@roads.benchase.tk